 Even if you can’t tell a tulip from a turnip at the garden center, you can still create eye-catching curb appeal by paying attention to the basics of good landscaping, especially front yard landscaping ideas.

 Ignoring your front yard — or doing something that’s out of character with the neighborhood — can jeopardize the assessed value of your home.

-Here are the top suggestions from real estate agents, appraisers, and landscape designers for boosting the curb appeal of your yard:
+Here are the top suggestions from real estate agents, appraisers, and landscape designers for boosting your yard's curb appeal.

 #1 Plant a Tree

 Determining the value of mature trees is particularly difficult.
 Healthy, mature trees add an average of 10% to a property’s value, according to the USDA Forest Service.
 In addition, by planting shade trees, you can save up to 20% on your summer energy bills.
 Expect to pay about $60 for a young, 6- to 7-foot deciduous tree.

 #2 Green Up the Grass